open-wc/custom-elements-manifest-deprecated/packages/custom-elements-json-analyzer/blog/BLOG.md

 React currently is the only major framework where [custom elements require some special handling](https://custom-elements-everywhere.com/).
 React will pass all data to a custom element in the form of HTML attributes, and cannot listen for DOM events coming from Custom Elements without the use of a workaround.

 The solution for this is to create a wrapper React component that handles these things.
-Using the custom-elements.json, creation of these wrapper components could be automated.
+Using a `custom-elements.json` file, creation of these wrapper components could be automated.

 Some component libraries like [Fast](http://fast.design/) or [Shoelace](https://shoelace.style/) provide specific instructions on how to integrate with certain frameworks.
 Automating this integration layer could make development easier for both authors of component libraries, but also for consumers of libraries.

 ### Avoiding breaking API changes in minor or patch versions

-Another interesting usecase, inspired by [`elm-package`](https://github.com/elm-lang/elm-package#elm-package), is that tooling would be able to detect whether or not the public API of a custom element has changed, based on a snapshot of the current `custom-elements.json` file to decide the impact of an update, and potentially prevent breaking API change in patch or minor versions.
+Another interesting usecase, inspired by [`elm-package`](https://github.com/elm-lang/elm-package#elm-package), is that tooling could be able to detect whether or not the public API of a custom element has changed, based on a snapshot of the current `custom-elements.json` file to decide the impact of an update, and potentially prevent breaking API change in patch or minor versions.

 ### Linting